JackLamb99/historical-figures/README.md

 ### Game Page - Incorrect Answer

 * Submitting an incorrect answer will also display the full details of the figure on the bottom card, allowing the users to make a comparison between the two and understand why they were wrong.
-* Revealing card even when the wrong answer is submitted allows users to learn more about the figure, aiming to encouraging them to play again with their newfound knowledge as they now stand a better chance of answering correctly if the figure appears again.
+* Revealing the card even when the wrong answer is submitted allows users to learn more about the figure, aiming to encourage them to play again with their newfound knowledge as they now stand a better chance of answering correctly if the figure appears again.
 * The "Menu" and "Play Again" buttons allow for clear and straightforward navigation, the latter of which will automatically randomise the two figure cards, reset the score and start the timer again.

 ![Game Page - Incorrect Answer](docs/readme_images/game_incorrect.png)